tarcillabarbosa/tarcillabarbosa/README.md

 - 🔜 I'm in the process of career transition
 - 👩‍💻 I'm a beginner in front-end development
-- 🗓 I use it on a daily basis: HTML, CSS, JavaScript (Angular)
+- 🗓 Technologies I use the most: JavaScript, TypeScript, Angular, React, HTML e CSS.
 - ⚡ Fun fact: I'm a Potterhead